 Abdi was convicted of "assembly and collusion against national security," "disturbing public order," "disobeying law enforcement agents," and "propaganda against the state," the Center for Human Rights in Iran reported.

-According to an August 18, 2018, report on Infosufi, a news website covering the Gonabadi Dervishes, Abdi refused to hire a lawyer for the preliminary trial, signaling that he did not recognize the legitimacy of the Revolutionary Court.
+According to an August 18, 2018, report on Infosufi, a news website covering the Gonabadi Dervishes, Abdi refused to hire a lawyer at the time of the preliminary trial, signaling that he did not recognize the legitimacy of the Revolutionary Court.
 The Infosufi report included a copy of Abdi’s full sentence.

-Abdi refused to attend the preliminary court session in which he was tried.
-Instead, in an open letter to the court, he called the circumstances of the trial "unfair" and asked for a public trial, U.S. Congress-funded Radio Free Europe/Radio Liberty reported.
+Abdi refused to attend the preliminary court session in which he was tried, and instead sent an open letter to the court calling the circumstances of the trial "unfair" and asked for a public trial, U.S. Congress-funded Radio Free Europe/Radio Liberty reported.

-Majzooban-e-Noor reported on Twitter that Abdi was beaten by security forces at the protests when he was arrested, before being interrogated and detained at the Greater Tehran Penitentiary.
+Majzooban-e-Noor tweeted that Abdi was beaten by security forces at the protests when he was arrested, before being interrogated and detained at the Greater Tehran Penitentiary.
 CPJ could not independently confirm the allegations of beating.

 In an open letter in December 2018, 23 Gonabadi Dervishes, including Abdi and five other Majzooban-e-Noor journalists, wrote “they do not find the Revolutionary Court legitimate and the Appeals Court is just a deceptive show,” CHRI reported on March 16, 2019.

-To demonstrate that they do not recognize the legitimacy of the court, the group did not appeal their initial sentences, the Majzooban-e-Noor website reported on March 12, 2019.
-The appeals court therefore upheld their verdicts, according to Majzooban-e-Noor and multiple reports in the media and from family members of the detained Dervishes.
-CPJ could not confirm the exact date of the hearing.
+To demonstrate against the perceived illegitimacy of the court, the group did not appeal their initial sentences, Majzooban-e-Noor reported on March 12, 2019.
+The appeals court therefore upheld their verdicts, according to Majzooban-e-Noor, media reports, and tweets from family members of the detained Dervishes.
+CPJ could not determine the exact date of the appeal hearing.

 Other prisoners beat Abdi and broke his nose, Faezeh Abdipour, the wife of another imprisoned journalist, wrote on her personal Twitter account on June 18, 2019.
 Abdipour did not provide any further information on whether Abdi was transferred to a hospital or received any medical assistance in the prison clinic.

-CPJ was unable to contact Iran’s Ministry of Justice or the judiciary of Tehran province via their websites, which were not functioning.
-CPJ could not locate an email address, website, or phone number for the Greater Tehran Penitentiary.
-CPJ emailed Iran’s mission to the United Nations in October 2019 for comment on the cases of the six Majzooban-e-Noor journalists, but did not receive a response.
+CPJ was unable to contact Iran’s Ministry of Justice or the judiciary of Tehran province via their websites, which were not functioning in late 2020.
+CPJ emailed Iran’s mission to the United Nations in September 2020 for comment on Abdi and other cases of imprisoned Iranian journalists, but did not receive a response.